-National Basketball Association Announces Los Angeles Lakers’ Punishment in Paul George Tampering Case
+National Basketball Association Announces Los Angeles Lakers Punishment in Paul George Tampering Case

 Today, the National Basketball Association (NBA) officially announced the punishment that the Los Angeles Lakers would receive in the Paul George tampering case.
-The league fined the Lakers $500,000 for violating the anti-tampering rule after it was found that the team’s general manager, Rob Pelinka, had contact with Paul George’s agent, Aaron Mintz.
+The league fined the Lakers $500,000 dollars for violating the anti-tampering rule after it was found that the team’s general manager, Rob Pelinka, had contact with Paul George’s agent, Aaron Mintz.

 This came after the NBA stated that they had previously warned the Lakers about violating the tampering rules after the team’s president, Magic Johnson, made nationally televised comments regarding George on Jimmy Kimmel Live (at 3:32 in the video below) on April 20.
 During that interview, he winked several times when answering a question about George and said that such a gesture would be understood by him.